vladysor/SensEdu/docs/Library/ADC.md

 1. Follow the DMA configuration from the [`Read_ADC_1CH_DMA`]({% link Library/ADC.md %}#read_adc_1ch_dma) example
 2. Expand pin array to include all desired channels.
 Update array size to match channel count
-3. Expand the ADC DMA buffer accordingly to include data for all channels.
-Ensure that the entire buffer size is still a multiple of the STM32 cache line size (32 bytes for STM32H747)
+3. Expand the ADC DMA buffer accordingly to include data for all channels
 4. Data is organized in a sequence, following the order defined in pin array (e.g., A0 → A1 → A2 → A0 → A1 → ...)